 - Kestrel 38 is more weatherproof and adjustable

-If you are looking for an extremely light bag which is still suited for all-day hiking trips, you should consider the Osprey Exos 38.
+If you are looking for an extremely light bag that’s still suited for all-day hiking trips, you should consider the Osprey Exos 38.

 Osprey Kestrel 38 vs 48